chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 <div class="bubble">
   <p>
       <span class="bracket-left"></span>
 Thank you so much for being there for us and being helping and supporting while being very good people to work with, this goes for all of you.
-I would like to say thank you all of you for the wonderful card as a memory which will not be forgotten, a good memory.      <span class="bracket-right"></span>
+I would like to say thank you all of you for the wonderful card as a memory which will not be forgotten, a good memory.<span class="bracket-right"></span>
   </p>
 </div>

-You can see more feedback from the participants here.
+You can see more feedback from the participants <a href="https://youtu.be/_NCPTKBuZbU?list=PLyJkrXiT1kX4nHf8cCgj6Weq3MblF3hd1" target="_blank">here</a>.

 As I have found over the years with Alchemy and other creative community programmes, it is the engagement of every person, from technician to director, sound engineer to photographer, that creates a culture of care and creativity.
 The fact that everyone got involved and invested themselves both as professionals and human beings meant that the environment was ideal for growing and sharing ideas, without fear of judgement or failure.
 Madelaine mentioned at the end of the week that she often plants seeds in the cracks in the pavement outside her house.
 Kunsthall Stavanger smashed open the concrete of the symbol of the institution for us, and we were the seeds, colliding after long journeys through generations from across the world.
 I believe we all grew, we all listened, and I hope the garden that remains will last for years to come.
 </div>
 </details>

-## Some final words
+## Some Final Words

 Returning to Kristina’s brief ‘to investigate how young people can use tools and strategies from contemporary art in order to express themselves’, it makes me think that it’s interesting to think of Alchemy as a collective sonic meditation, seeing ourselves as an improvising orchestra where each member is a musician (or deep listener) who brings their own experience, ideas, and language to the performance of the present.
 Everyone listens, adapts, incorporates, navigates consonance and dissonance, finds space for themselves, and makes space for others, and the outcome is a community of care; a force of nature for the future; a piece of music that will resonate for years to come.